tomondre/vre-hub.github.io/docs/rucio.md

 ## Uploading data on the Data Lake

-In order to uplaod data on the Data Lake, and supposing that you want to organise your data into data sets, you will need to choose an RSE (Rucio Storage Element), a Scope name and a Dataset name.
+In order to upload data on the Data Lake, and supposing that you want to organise your data into data sets, you will need to choose an RSE (Rucio Storage Element), a Scope name and a Dataset name.

 The Scope name follows the formatting _Experiment_Institute_Project_ (e.g. ATLAS_LAPP_SP, the EOSC-Future Science Project) The Dataset name follows the formatting _ProjectType.DataDescription.DataType_ (DM.LeptonResonance.Data20015_10TeV, the ProjectType for EOSC-Future is either DM or EU).